2022 Last-Minute Year-End General Business Income Tax Deductions

 Customers, clients, patients, and insurance companies generally donʼt pay until billed.
 Not billing customers and patients is a time-tested tax-planning strategy that business owners have used successfully for years.

-Example.
-Jim Schafback, a dentist, usually bills his patients and the insurance companies at the end of each week; however, in December, he sends no bills.
-Instead, he gathers up those bills and mails them the first week of January.
+Example: Jake, a dentist, usually bills his patients and the insurance companies at the end of each week.
+This year, however, he sends no bills in December.
+Instead, he gathers up those bills and mails them the ﬁrst week of January.
 Presto!
-He just postponed paying taxes on his December 2020 income by moving that income to 2021.
+He just postponed paying taxes on his December 2022 income by moving that income to 2023.

 3. Buy Ofﬁce Equipment

-Qualifying bonus depreciation and Section 179 purchases include new and used personal property such as machinery, equipment, computers, desks, chairs, and other furniture (and certain qualifying vehicles).
+Qualifying bonus depreciation and Section 179 purchases include new and used personal property such as (among other types) machinery, equipment, computers, desks, furniture, and chairs (and certain qualifying vehicles).

 If you operate your business as a corporation, and if the corporation has a credit card in the corporate name, the same rule applies: the date of charge is the date of the deduction for the corporation.

 But if you operate your business as a corporation and you are the personal owner of the credit card, the corporation must reimburse you if you want the corporation to realize the tax deduction, and that happens on the date of reimbursement.
 Thus, submit your expense report and have your corporation make its reimbursements to you before midnight on December 31.

 5. Don’t Assume You Are Taking Too Many Deductions

 You should never stop documenting your deductions, and you should always claim all your rightful deductions.
 We have spoken with far too many business owners, especially new owners, who donʼt claim all their deductions when those deductions would produce a tax loss.

 But this wonʼt happen to you.
 Why?
 Because, as a subscriber (member), you know all deductions are valuable.
 And you know even those deductions not used this year can create tax beneﬁts for you in the future.